iitb-research-code/doctr/README.md

 ## Vocab - Extra

-In the vocab_builder directory there is source vocab for bengali, gujarati, gurumukhi, devnagiri(hindi), kannada, malayalam, oriya and telugu.
+In the vocab_builder directory there is source vocab for bengali, gujarati, gurumukhi, devnagiri(hindi+english), kannada, malayalam, oriya and telugu.